Skip to content

 Purpose and scope

-Speaker identification turns who spoke when in your audio into structured speaker labels you can name, link to profiles, and filter on.
+Speaker identification turns who spoke when in your audio into structured speaker labels that resolve into people profiles and power search filters.
 Overshow uses on-device speaker diarisation so each recording can be split into speaker-attributed segments without sending audio away.

 On macOS, hardware acceleration supports parts of the pipeline including voice activity detection and speaker identification workloads, keeping processing responsive.